Sz-Daniel/Tarkony/README.md

 Still used as a dev tool playground; later it will be merged into App.tsx.
 This file currently executes the initial API calls using the useQuery hook and manages category display logic.

 ### `graphQLClient.ts`

-This module handles request logic using Axios, dynamically fetching pre-defined queries through a custom hook (useQuery).
+This module manages GraphQL request logic using Axios, integrating with useQuery to fetch pre-defined queries via custom hooks.
+For direct usage, parameterized custom hooks are available as singleton query functions.
-In progress: creating a standalone (non-hook) async function using fetchQuery.
+In progress: developing a standalone asynchronous fetch function (fetchQuery), not tied to React hooks.

 ### `CategoryMenu.tsx`